poppy-project/pypot/doc/vrep.rst

 In particular, the walking primitive should work exactly the same way in both cases without needing to change anything.

 .. note:: Not all dynamixel registers have their V-REP equivalent.
 For the moment, only the control of the position is used.
-More advanced features can be easily added thanks to the controller abstraction (see section :ref:`TODO`).
+More advanced features can be easily added thanks to the controller abstraction (see section :ref:`extending`).